 - Recording any sound up to 32-bit/384 kHz: With Sound Forge, you can record podcasts, singing, webinars, and do a voice-over up to 32-bit/384 kHz and view the process with a live waveform display and real-time monitoring.

 - Effects and effects presets: Sound Forge provide 11 DirectX audio effects and 90 effects preset to get the right sound for you.
 Furthermore, the software can let you preview the effects before applying them to your audio recordings.

-- Import and export audio file: You can import or export any audio file into standard (MP3, FLAC, WAV, RAW, ASF, CDA, AIFF, VOX, OGG, MUS, W64, and AAC) formats with Sound Forge Audio Studio 16.
+- Import and export audio file: You can import or export any audio file into standard (MP3, FLAC, WAV, RAW, ASF, CDA, AIFF, VOX, OGG, MUS, and W64) formats with Sound Forge Audio Studio 16.

 Score on G2